reinout/media-manager/README.rst

 - Add cleanup function that filters out non-existing photos/videos and that also removes them from the albums.

 - Add page generation on the server.
+(Perhaps generate a makefile locally that gets executed on the server...
+Gna gna gna.)

 - Add conversion on the server.